sujai-sureshbabu/ToolTipComponent/README.md

-# ToolTip Custom Re-Usable Control .
+# ToolTip Custom Re-Usable Control created using Angular 7.

 # On Click Tool Tip is shown.